Strength Ambassadors Logo

 When doing any type of strength building exercise, it’s important to have the strength in your muscles so that you can hit those personal bests and also lift the weights!
 That strength comes from your body converting protein and fat into cold, hard, shredded muscle – but if you’ve hit a weight plateau, it’s a case of your muscles being physically unable to lift any more than they can at that moment.

-The simplest advice is to only increase your caloric intake by around 500 calories, and make sure most importantly that it does align with your macros, so consult your weight tracking app beforehand.
+The simplest advice is to only increase your caloric intake by around 300-500 calories (depending on your size), and make sure most importantly that it does align with your macros, so consult your weight tracking app beforehand.
 Often when it comes to bodybuilding, the largest personal bests coincide with the biggest gains in weight, so yes, that extra bit of pizza may really be worth it in the long-run.

 Leave a Reply